MicrosoftDocs/sysinternals/sysinternals/index.md

 ## What's New [![RSS icon](media/index/rss.gif)](https://techcommunity.microsoft.com/t5/s/gxcuf89792/rss/board?board.id=Sysinternals-Blog)

-### What's New (January 23, 2026)
+### What's New (February 4, 2026)

 - [ZoomIt v10.0](~/downloads/zoomit.md)
-This update to ZoomIt, a screen magnification and annotation tool, adds a video editor for trimming the video recordings.
+This update to ZoomIt, a screen magnification and annotation tool, adds a video clip editor for trimming recordings before saving them and supports recordings with system sounds.

 - [Sysmon 1.5 for Linux](https://github.com/microsoft/sysmonforlinux/releases/tag/1.5.0)
 This update to Sysmon for Linux, a tool that monitors and logs system activity including process lifetime, network connections, file system writes, and more, adds `EbpfEvent` for monitoring Linux EBPF program loading.